 - A. All Junior Division Exhibitors are responsible for the care of their own animals until the animal has been released by Douglas County Fair & Rodeo Management. - B. Breeding and Market shows will be Blow and Go only.
 NO SHOW PRODUCTS OF ANY KIND ARE ALLOWED.
-Fly spray will ONLY be administered by the superintendent. - 1.
+Fly spray will ONLY be administered by the superintendent or assistant superintendents Tuesday and Wednesday of Fair.
+Following Wednesday, the Exhibitor may administer their own fly spray. - 1.
 Absolutely no fitting products may be used the day of their show. - 2.
-Animal can only be washed, dried and groomed with no products for their show. - C. Showmanship is a fitted optional show.
+Animal can only be washed, dried and groomed with no products for their show. - 3.
+Show conditioner will be allowed for skin care but must be washed out day of show.
+All animals must be washed day of show. - C. Showmanship is a fitted optional show.
 You are allowed to choose to fit for this show or make it a Blow and Go.
 Products are allowed for Showmanship ONLY. - 1.
 Refer to Section 2B General Livestock Division Rules, subsections K through N. - 2.
 Any exhibitor in violation of any fitting rule will be disqualified and unable to complete their project. - (i) All exhibitors must complete showmanship to complete their project. - 3.
 Products are allowed for this show ONLY. - 4.
 All products must be washed out following the show. - D. Animals are allowed to be fitted out for the Livestock Sale.
 Products are allowed for the Junior Livestock Sale. - 1.
 All products must be washed out following the Sale.

-A. The Exhibitor must be able to control his/her animal.
-The Judge or Superintendent may excuse an animal from the show ring for safety reasons.
+- A. The Exhibitor must be able to control his/her animal.
+The Judge or Superintendent may excuse an animal from the show ring for safety reasons. - B. The only people allowed to lead animals to the show ring will be exhibitors and parents.
+If approved prior to the show, superintendent, assistant superintendent, and designated show ring help can assist.

-- A. Bedding must be removed to designated areas daily and at the end of Fair. - B. Straw bales and/or wood pallets cannot be used for bedding.
-Only wood shavings will be allowed. - C. Feed or bedding storage in the Beef barn will be at the discretion and permission of the Superintendent. - D. No tack pens will be available until all Beef have been stalled.
+- A. Bedding must be removed to designated areas daily and at the end of Fair. - B. Straw bales cannot be used for bedding.
+Only wood shavings and/or wood pellets will be allowed. - C. Feed or bedding storage in the Beef barn will be at the discretion and permission of the Superintendent.

+- D. No tack pens will be available until all Beef have been stalled.
 Any items such as feed, show boxes, etc. placed in pens not assigned to the exhibitor will be removed without warning.
 Check with Superintendent for availability of space for tack placement. - E. All cattle must be in the barn for lock down as specified in the Livestock Rules Section 2B.
 Neck ropes are required for night tie up and required for ALL cattle. - F. To guarantee animal comfort and to ensure that their structural integrity is upheld Douglas County Fair & Rodeo Management requires a minimum 4-inch base of shavings per animal tie up area.
 The area must be cleaned, and additional shavings must be added each day to maintain the 4-inch base.